|Founded||Founded in 1956 in or near North Lawndale|

 The Popes had completely left North Lawndale by 1959 and were now breaking into their new neighborhood at Chicago Avenue and Wood Street.
 The Popes soon discovered new greaser enemies like the C-Notes, Gaylords and Chi-West.
 The Popes became successful in this new section and by the mid-1960s they swelled deep in numbers and were now fighting the Hispanic gangs like Latin Kings, Harrison Gents and many more in the West Town area.

-I’m not sure what happened to the Popes of West Town but in the late 1960s they branched out into two neighborhoods.
-One was the Irving Park neighborhood in Kilbourn Park and in the Mayfair section of this neighborhood.
-The other group branched into the Lincoln Square neighborhood at Lawrence and Rockwell, in this area many of those Popes were Greek and were often given the nickname as “Greek Popes.”
+I’m not sure what happened to the Popes of West Town but in the late 1960s they migrated to the Irving Park neighborhood in Kilbourn Park and in the Mayfair section of this neighborhood.
 The Popes that went to Mayfair were mostly Polish just like Chicago and Wood.

 Kilbourn Park was short lived and by 1969 the Gaylords conquered that park but the Popes became much stronger in Mayfair as they became very strong in this neighborhood.
-Irving Park and Lawrence and Rockwell became legendary sections with some of the toughest greasers ever known in these areas.
-The popes had at last found their true areas and these neighborhoods would only be taken by gentrification in later years, but no other gangs could wipe them out of these sections.
+The popes had at last found their true area and this neighborhood would only be taken by gentrification in later years, but no other gangs could wipe them out of these sections in Irving Park.

 The Popes also had a hang out at Oddo’s Pizza located at Irving Park Road and Kostner in the Irving Park neighborhood.